rorosaurus/gba-sp-usb-c/README.md

 My PCB works with ````USB-C <-> USB-C```` cables as well, so you can use ANY USB-C cable/charger to charge it!
 I've also verified it works with ````USB-A -> USB-C```` cables, Quick Charge, and USB-PD!
 That means if your charger or USB battery pack offers 5V/9V/12V/etc., it will recognize the Game Boy can only accept 5V and charge accordingly.

+This product was featured on the [Tindie Blog](https://blog.tindie.com/2020/07/game-boy-advance-sp-usb-c-charging-port/)!

 # Options

-* **Unassembled (PARTS ONLY)**: You recieve all the necessary parts: PCB, Type-C female connector, and two 5.1K SMD 0402 resistors.
-You will assemble it yourself using a steady, experienced hand and fine tip soldering iron.
-The resistors are VERY tiny (SMD 0402) so keep a close eye on them!
-I recommend using fine tweezers to position them easily.
+To reduce confusion and simplify filling orders, I've consolidated the options into just one offering which satisfies 70% of orders.
+I go into [a bit more detail here.](https://github.com/rorosaurus/gba-sp-usb-c/why-sell-on-amazon)

-* **Assembled**: I will assemble the components for you before shipping.
+I will assemble the components for you before shipping.
 You only have to desolder the exisiting charging port, then solder 3 points to attach to your Game Boy!

-* **3D printed bezel**: I will include a small 3D printed part to fill in the gap in the case created by the smaller USB-C port.
+I will include a small 3D printed part to fill in the gap in the case created by the smaller USB-C port.
 It will friciton-fit snugly, or you can use glue/epoxy to keep it in place.
 Some post-processing (sanding) might be necessary for the cleanest look.
-Alternatively, you can 3D print [the part](https://www.thingiverse.com/thing:4123563) yourself, or skip this optional cosmetic mod.

 # Compatibility

-I have tested this design on my AGS-001.
-Based on the AGS-101 pictures I've seen online, and talking with AGS-101 owners, I expect this to work for AGS-101 with zero issues.
+This design works for the AGS-001 and AGS-101.

 This design is compatible with [3.5mm headphone jack mods](https://github.com/rorosaurus/gba-sp-headphone-jack)!
 That means my PCB will not block the other pins you need from the default charging port pads on the Game Boy's motherboard.

-This design is also tested and confirmed working on the original (fat) Nintendo DS, NTR-001.
+It also works on the original (fat) Nintendo DS, NTR-001.
 Now your Phat GBA Macro can use USB-C as well!
-I'm working on a modified design I think will work for the DS Lite, so stay tuned!

 # Disclaimer